Skip to content

 Anonymous shouldn't mean guesswork.
 Before you publish, the Privacy Helper finds the things that could expose you — and the alias sticks across every future entry.

-The Privacy Helper finds names, places, and patterns that could expose you.
-One tap masks them — and the alias sticks across every entry, so your story stays consistent.
+Entity detection finds the names, employers, places, and dates that could give you away.
+One tap swaps each for a stable alias — and that alias sticks across every entry, so your story stays consistent.

-An Anonymity Score from 1 to 10 tells you when an entry is safe to publish.
+An Anonymity Score from 1 to 10 tells you when a draft is safe to publish.
 Below 6, we hold the publish button.

 Draft preview